jabichebli/australianEarthquakesAnalysis/README.md

 - **Bubble Map Plot**

 ## UI/UX Design
-The design process followed the 'Five Design Sheet' methodology to ensure effective communication of the data.
-The 'Five Design Sheet' document can be found [here](https://github.com/jabichebli/australianEarthquakesAnalysis/blob/main/FinalVisualisation/Five%20Design%20Sheets/5-Design-Sheets-Jason-Abi-Chebli.pdf).
+<div style="text-align: justify;">The design process followed the 'Five Design Sheet' methodology to ensure effective communication of the data.
+The 'Five Design Sheet' document can be found [here](https://github.com/jabichebli/australianEarthquakesAnalysis/blob/main/FinalVisualisation/Five%20Design%20Sheets/5-Design-Sheets-Jason-Abi-Chebli.pdf).</div>

 ## Feedback
-If you have any feedback, suggestions, or questions about the data analysis, feel free to [contact me](https://jabichebli.github.io/jabichebli/contact.html).
-Your input is valuable and will help improve the analysis.
+<div style="text-align: justify;">If you have any feedback, suggestions, or questions about the data analysis, feel free to [contact me](https://jabichebli.github.io/jabichebli/contact.html).
+Your input is valuable and will help improve the analysis.</div>